Abandoned & Little-Known Airfields:

 and had one auxiliary field: John's Island Outlying Field, 11 miles SSW.

-Aviation operations at Charleston NAS apparently ended at an unknown date after WW2.
+Aviation operations at Charleston NAS apparently ended at some point in 1947,

-Charleston NAS was no longer depicted at all.
+as Charleston NAS was no longer depicted on the October 1947 Savannah Sectional Chart.

-A 1957 aerial photo still showed the majority of the airfield site to remain clear.
+A 1957 aerial photo still showed the majority of the Charleston NAS site to remain clear.

 In the late 1950s, new facilities for a Naval Mine Craft Base, Mine Warfare School, and Fleet Training Center

-were built on the site of the former Naval Air Station.
+were built on the site of the former Charleston NAS.

 The Charleston Navy Yard was recommended for closure by the 1993 BRAC.